galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Global Properties of the System of Stellar Streams

 \subsection{Celestial Distribution}

 Figure~\ref{f:full_lib_galactic_aitoff} shows in a Mollweide projection map in Galactic coordinates, the celestial tracks of the \Nunique~unique stellar streams (i.e. no repetition), out of the total of \Ntracks\ tracks implemented in the \galstreams\ library.
-The map clearly shows the observational bias against the detection of stellar streams near the Galactic plane.
+The map clearly shows the observational bias against the detection of stellar streams near the Galactic plane. \neww{This bias is anticipated and expected as current detection techniques will struggle to disentangle the faint signature of a stellar stream against the vastly more numerous disc background, and subject to crowding effects and the high and non-uniform extinction affecting photometric depth and completeness}.
 Only a few streams -Sagittarius, Orphan-Chenab, LMS-1 and NGC~3201- have been unequivocally traced on both sides of the plane, and all cross it almost perpendicularly, a significant off-plane component of motion facilitating detection against the disc background.

 A 3D view in cartesian Galactocentric coordinates is shown in Figure~\ref{f:full_lib_galactic_3D}.
 The bias in the distribution in favour of nearby streams ($\lesssim20$~kpc) is evident in the clustering observed around the Sun's position (-8.12~kpc).
 Another apparent clustering of several streams is found in the direction of the Magellanic Clouds, but at shorter distances.
 The streams in this region are Vid, NGC1261 \citep{Ibata2021}, Cetus/Cetus-Palca \citep{Yam2013,Thomas2021}, Willka Yaku, Tucana III, Atlas-AliqaUma, Ravi \citep[DES,][]{Shipp2018}, Murrumbidgee, Molonglo, Kwando, Orinoco \citep[SDSS,][]{Grillmair2017_south}.
 The group is a mix of streams discovered by different groups, but all except for the first two, discovered with STREAMFINDER, involved an implementation of matched-filtering.
 It will be interesting to explore to what extent is this clustering real. \citet{Bonaca2021} has already identified groups of streams with a common origin by means of orbital clustering, but only 2 out of the streams in this group are included in that analysis (Atlas-AliqaUma and Ravi, found to be associated with differnt groups) since there is no proper motion information available for the SDSS streams and the data for the rest was published afterwards.